AnonCatalyst/WebDiver/README.md

 ## TO-DO
 - Extraction of Emails during traversal
 - IP and Website detailed information
-- META extractions for more detailed about the website
+- META extractions for more detailed output about the website
 - Extracting usernames from external links

 ### Features